 The Certificate in TEFL is a highly intensive teacher-training course designed to prepare the participants to teach English as a foreign language to international students / English second language students.
 The course is 120 in class hours.
 During this time trainees learn the theory and practice of language teaching as well as gaining practical experience in the classroom.
 Participants will be asked to teach 6 hours to English language students.
 The course is run with a minimum of 3 and maximum of 8 participants and applicants are accepted on a “first come first served” basis.

 In order to be accepted onto the course, participants must be fluent in English and have completed high school.
 In the case of mature students, application will be considered on the basis of experience rather than educational qualifications.
 Prior teaching experience is not necessary.
 Access to a computer during the course is highly recommended.

-Full time TEFL Courses in Cape Town in 2018:
+Full time TEFL Courses in Somerset West, Cape Town in 2018:

 19th November – 14th December